Garklein/surviv-timings/README.md

 # Time

-The `time` variable is the total amount of ms it will take for a point to go from the right side of the screen to the right.
+The `time` variable is the total amount of milliseconds it will take for a point to go from the right side of the screen to the right.
 As with all other variables, you can edit it by typing in the console `variable = value`, and you can check its value by just typing its name in the console.
 Default for `time` is 7000.